criticalmanufacturing/portal-sdk/README.md

 ### login

-Log in to the CMF Portal
+Log in to the CM Portal.
+This command will cache the Auth Token to a file in the host filesystem.

 Equivalent to powershell cmdlet <a href="#set-login">Set-Login</a>